mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw3-thibodeau-mylinh/stat545-hw03-thibodeau-mylinh.md

 ![](stat545-hw03-thibodeau-mylinh_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-17-1.png)

-Hmm, I have had this problem in the past: even if I arrange the data points in ascending order of RPKM values, they still show on the graph as "randomly" distributed.
+I have had this problem in the past: even if I arrange the data points in ascending order of RPKM values, they still show on the graph as "randomly" distributed.
 I talked about it to Vincenzo Coia and he mentioned that I need to looking into factor and levels, so it took me a very very very long time to figure out the following:

 -   I had duplicated values in the hugo column (genes) and had to remove them before doing ordering the data.
 -   Then after reading a lot of different things online (like [here](https://developmentality.wordpress.com/2010/02/12/r-sorting-a-data-frame-by-the-contents-of-a-column/) and [here](http://www.statmethods.net/management/sorting.html) and [here](https://stackoverflow.com/questions/1296646/how-to-sort-a-dataframe-by-columns) and [here](https://developmentality.wordpress.com/2010/02/12/r-sorting-a-data-frame-by-the-contents-of-a-column/))